 The goofball wouldn't pose.
 Red Tide.

-We came around a corner to approach Caxambas Island where we were going to stop and go shelling.
+We came around a corner to approach Caxambas Islandwhere we were going to stop and go shelling.
 That's when we came across the Cape Romano Dome Houses.
 I found a fascinating blog discussing the history of the houses along with pictures of them in pristine condition and fully furnished.

 This area is so beautiful, I can see why they built a home here, though why not square?
 A dome is not symmetrical.
 Clearly the man was not OCD.